sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 ---
-title: Build your MDK Client
+title: Build Your MDK Client
 description: Build and run the Mobile Development Kit client to connect to your SAP Cloud Platform mobile application.
 auto_validation: true
 primary_tag: products>mobile-development-kit-client